Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Check the HKEY_LOCAL_Machine\Software\Microsoft\MicrosoftIntune\NDESConnector when the server restarts.
 The signing certificates should now be visible.

-• Change the template name under HKEY_LOCAL_Machine\Software\Microsoft\Cryptography\MSCEP to the custom template name that was established for SCEP and NDES when the keys were created.
+• Change the template name under HKEY_LOCAL_Machine\Software\Microsoft\Cryptography\MSCEP to the custom template name established for SCEP and NDES when the keys were created.

 A TPM (Trusted Platform Module) is a cryptoprocessor that enhances the security of any hardware-based system by generating and securely storing cryptographic keys.
 It is usually located on your system’s hardware (primarily the motherboard), occasionally independent from the memory and the primary CPU.